Sleeping in Airports

 Locations & Seating

 For general travel needs, travellers recommend Terminal 4 for its amenities and decent seating.
-In recent renovations, however, the airport has removed most seating that was armrest-free, so sleepers will either have to contort into a comfortable chair position or opt for the floor.
+In recent renovations, however, the airport has removed most armrest-free seating, so sleepers must either contort into a comfortable chair position or opt for the floor.

 Here are good sleep spots that travellers have reported: